gwu-cs-sysprog/lectures/aggregate.md

 * can cast from one pointer type to another!
 * between **any two pointers**!
-* a pointer is always the same size, *i.e.,* `4` bytes
+* a pointer is always the same size, e.g., `8` bytes on a 64-bit system.
-* making it point to something else
+* making it point to a different type of data
-* doesn't change the memory underneath
+* does not change the memory underneath
     * but, **changes pointer arithmetic**!